 At the Beamish and Pelton Federation all children, including those with Special Educational Needs and Disabilities, are given every opportunity to develop their confidence, knowledge, self-esteem and life skills through technology, languages, religious and cultural learning, physical education and the creative and performing arts.

-Our Curriculum aims to create children who are enthusiastic and have an increasing curiosity about their learning.
+Our curriculum aims to create children who are enthusiastic and have an increasing curiosity about their learning.
 It is designed progressively so that the skills and knowledge form building blocks of learning which enable them to make links across all areas of the curriculum.
 Where possible, we aim to include significant events to help ‘hook’ or build upon children’s interests and learning within a topic.
+These may include visits, visitors and events in and out of school where children have the opportunity to apply and extend their learning in different contexts.

 Our curriculum also includes the ‘hidden curriculum.’
 We aim to teach children how to grow into positive, responsible people, who can work and co-operate with others while increasing knowledge and skills, so that they can ‘be the best they can be.’